DKenefake/dkenefake.github.io/about.md

 7. Smart Manufacturing for Monitoring and Control of an Industrial Air Separation Unit - AIChE 2021 Fall Confrence
 8. Modeling, Simulation and Control of an Air Separation Plant - 2021 Texas A&M Energy Confrence
 9. Smart Manufacturing for Chemical Processing: Energy Efficient Operation of Air Separation Unit - CESMII Cross Pollination Workshop - Projects 2022
+10. PPOPT - A Solver for Explicit Model Predictive Control - Escape32

 ## Software Contributions